Twins vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has 58 hits with 13 doubles, a triple, a home run, 29 walks and 17 RBI.
-He's also stolen nine bases.
+- Steven Kwan has collected 59 hits with 14 doubles, a triple, a home run and 29 walks.
+He has driven in 17 runs with nine stolen bases.

-- Kwan takes a two-game streak with at least one hit into this contest.
-In his last five games he is batting .320 with two doubles, a walk and two RBI.
+- Kwan has picked up a hit in three straight games.
+In his last five games he is hitting .280 with two doubles and an RBI.

 Kwan Recent Games